Course of study

 This three-course sequence (12 credits) provides solid grounding in developmental, cognitive and psycholinguistic, and socio-cultural issues in language acquisition, and their implications for effective teaching of the pronunciation, vocabulary, and structure of a language.
 These courses must be passed with a grade of C- or higher.

-N.B.: Beginning in Fall 2017, SLAT students should take LING444.
+N.B.: Beginning in Fall 2017, SLAT students should take LING 444.
 The course has no prerequisites, and would be appropriate for any student interested in the SLAT certificate.
+Students who took LING 440 before Fall 2017 can still use this course for the requirement.

 B. Language Area